 Revd Ann Lynes - Vicar

-Ann was born and raised in South London (Surrey).
-Always a keen sportswoman, she studied Applied Sport Sciences in Edinburgh before engaging with a career as a civil servant, mostly in London.
+Ann was born and raised in South London.
+She studied Applied Sport Sciences in Edinburgh before engaging with a career as a civil servant, mostly in London.
 In 2009 Ann began to sense and follow God’s call towards ordained ministry.
-She resigned from her job in London and moved to Ripon College Cuddesdon, Oxford, to complete three years of theological training.
-After this she returned to Southwark Diocese for ordination in 2013 and served her curacy in Barnes before moving north of the river and becoming the Vicar of Holy Trinity Northwood in 2017.
+She resigned from her job in London and moved to Ripon College Cuddesdon, Oxford, to complete her theological training.
+After this she returned to Southwark Diocese to serve her curacy in Barnes before becoming the Vicar of Holy Trinity Northwood in 2017.

 Ann loves to spend time outdoors, on the ocean, walking through woods, or hiking in mountains.

-Tony was born and brought up in Ealing, West London.
+Tony was born in Ealing, West London.
 Sport was his passion growing up, particularly canoe racing, and he competed for Great Britain for a number of years as a junior.
 It was whilst at Nottingham University, studying English, that Tony came to faith.
-On returning to West London he worked in Publishing and later on as an English teacher.
+On returning home, he worked in Publishing and later on as an English teacher.

-In 2017 he was accepted onto ordination training and finished his studies in at St Mellitus College London in 2020.
-He lives with Rosie and his children Zach and Amy.
+In 2017 he was accepted onto ordination training and finished his studies at St Mellitus College in 2020.
+He is married to Rosie and they have two children, Zach and Amy.

-When not working at Holy Trinity he is a Chaplain at a school in Greenford and you may find him running around Ruislip woods or cycling in the Chilterns!
+When not working at Holy Trinity, Tony is a Chaplain at a school in Greenford and you may find him running around Ruislip woods or cycling in the Chilterns!

 Rosie grew up in Ealing and trained in London as a classical pianist.